JoshDoody/joshdoody.github.io/_posts/2016-06-20-the-dreaded-salary-question.md

 This answer demonstrates that you want to contribute to the company by taking on additional responsibilities and that you want to be well compensated for those contributions.

-### The answer to the salary expectations question
+## <a name="combined-answer" class="below-nav">How to answer the "What's your current and expected salary?" interview question

-Here is my recommendation for a good answer to the salary expectations:
+Here is my recommendation for a good answer to the full version of this question:

 > "I’m not comfortable sharing my current salary.
 I would prefer to focus on the value I can add to this company rather than what I’m paid at my current job.
 I don’t have a specific number in mind for a desired salary, and you know better than I do what value my skillset and experience could bring to your company.
 I want this move to be a big step forward for me in terms of both responsibility and compensation."